 - The project has been beneficial for a number of other UK BAP Priority Species butterflies and moths utilising similar habitat.
 The spring-flying Pearl-bordered Fritillary was known to have re/colonised two sites, the Duke of Burgundy, one new site and the pyralid moth Anania funebris re/colonised two sites.
 The early summer species, Northern Brown Argus and Small Pearl-bordered Fritillary have also been recorded from about a quarter of the clearings.

 Since the project’s inception Forestry Commission England (FCE) agreed to target the landscape with Woodland Improvement Grants (WIGs), part of the English Woodland Grant Scheme (eWGS), to the tune of £250k.
 Landowners were able to claim grants for coppicing, thinning and ride management.
 This not only increases the scope of the project but helps sustain the project outcomes for a much longer period.

-GrantScape, SITA Trust, Natural England (NIA), Vincent Wildlife Trust, Co-operative, Heritage Lottery Fund, Butterfly Conservation Branches, Ernest Kleinwort Charitable Trust, Lake District National Park Authority Sustainable Development Fund, Arnside and Silverdale AONB Sustainable Development Fund, Mercers' Foundation, Friends of the Lake District, National Trust, Restore UK, Forestry Commission England and Butterfly Conservation Members and Donors.
+GrantScape, SITA Trust, Natural England (NIA), Vincent Wildlife Trust, Co-operative, Heritage Lottery Fund, Butterfly Conservation Branches, Ernest Kleinwort Charitable Trust, Lake District National Park Authority Sustainable Development Fund, Arnside and Silverdale AONB Sustainable Development Fund, The Patsy Wood Trust, Mercers' Foundation, Friends of the Lake District, National Trust, Restore UK, Forestry Commission England and Butterfly Conservation Members and Donors.